-Realizing what his father was doing, Max agreed.
+Realizing what his father was doing for him, Max agreed.

 "Yeah you're probably right, Dad.
 Guess I'm a little out of it today."

 Though she had to admit that she had a special place in her heart for the drama kids.
-She couldn't help it.
-They were the embodiment of what her true passion in life is.
+She couldn't help it; they were the embodiment of what her passion was.
 Most of them even had a strong appreciation for the high quality programs she had access to at the boarding schools she attended.

-Right now she had a little bit of time to kill before it was time to board the bus to go home, so she was talking with Melissa, Omar and Jamie; a few of the drama kids she often hung out with at school.
+Right now she had a little bit of time to kill before she had to board the bus to go home, so she was talking with Melissa, Omar and Jamie; a few of the drama kids she often hung out with at school.
 They were trying to talk Kyra into trying out for the fall play.

 "Come on it'll be fun!", the other two chimed in.